mhaley37/tv-devops-assessment/iac/README.md

-# ECS (Fargate) based CKDTF project for DevOps Assement
+# ECS (Fargate) based CKDTF project for DevOps assessment

 This project uses Terraform CDK (CDKTF) to create and manage:
 - AWS Elastic Container Registry (ECR) repository
 - AWS ECS Fargate service with associated infrastructure for running the app ()
 - Application Load Balancer ( ALM ) with publicly accessible `/health` endpoint
-- IAM roles & Security groups using the principle of least privelage
+- IAM roles & Security groups using the principle of least privilege

-## Deloyment Prerequisites
+## Deployment Prerequisites

 - AWS credentials ( An access Key ID as well as a secret Key )
 - An S3 bucket created to act as a remote backend for terraform operations
-  - The prinipal associated with the credentials needs to have access to the `"s3:ListBucket` action as well as the `s3:GetObject` & `s3:PutObject` actions on the `terraform.tfstate` key of that bucket
+  - The principal associated with the credentials needs to have access to the `"s3:ListBucket` action as well as the `s3:GetObject` & `s3:PutObject` actions on the `terraform.tfstate` key of that bucket

 ### Local deploy prerequisites
 - Node.js 20.9+